danielhb2/mxp-Memoria-por-programa/README-en.md

 ## Author
 A couple of AI chatbots and Daniel Horacio Braga
-README generated and translated by Anthropic Claude - https://www.anthropic.com/claude
+README generated in spanish and translated by Anthropic Claude - https://www.anthropic.com/claude

 ## License